-The Alzheimer Society of Irelandis the national leader in advocating for and providing dementia-specific supports and services and each year the organisation provides more than one million hours of community-based dementia-specific care throughout Ireland.
-Services provided include a National Helpline, social clubs,support groups, day care service, home car and a Dementia Advisor service.
+The Alzheimer Society of Irelandis the national leader in advocating for and providing dementia-specific supports and services.
+Each year the organisation provides more than one million hours of community-based dementia-specific care throughout Ireland.
+Services provided include a National Helpline, social clubs,support groups, day care service, home care and a Dementia Advisor service.

-Nursing Homes Ireland also provide a directory of nursing homes.
-The Alzheimer’s Society of Ireland has produced a resource 'Guidelines for Choosing a Nursing Home'.
-To receive a copy Call 1800 341 341.
+Nursing Homes Irelandalso provides a directory of nursing homes.
+The Alzheimer Society of Ireland has produced a resource 'Guidelines for Choosing a Nursing Home'.
+To receive a copy, call 1800 341 341.

 Memory clinics are specialist diagnostic and treatment services for people concerned about changes to their memory and cognition.
 Most clinics only accept referrals from GPs.
 This online guide provides specific information for carers on memory clinics.

 Assistive technologycan help support and enable people with dementia to live more independently.
-There are many different technologies and devices, such calendar clocks and easy to use phones, that can help people living with dementia continue to carry out everyday tasks and keep them safe.
+There are many different technologies and devices, such as calendar clocks and easy to use phones, that can help people living with dementia continue to carry out everyday tasks and keep them safe.

 Training for carers is also available through several different organisations:

-Dementia Elevator offer online courses and other resources which build the skills needed to keep people with dementia living at home longer.
+Dementia Elevatoroffers online courses and other resources which build the skills needed to keep people with dementia living at home longer.

-The Dementia Services Information and Development Centre (DSIDC) is a national centre for excellence in dementia care based in St. James Hospital in Dublin.
-They offer a course for family caregivers which is held in different venues around the country.
+The Dementia Services Information and Development Centre (DSiDC) is a national centre for excellence in dementia care based in St. James's Hospital in Dublin.
+DSiDC provides education to health care professionals.